SouravK7/useless_project_temp/README.md

 [commands]

 # Run
-- Once installed:
+Once installed:
-1.Open Instagram in your browser.
+1. Open Instagram in your browser.
-2.Start watching reels.
+2. Start watching reels.
-3.The extension will track the number of reels scrolled and display it in the popup UI.
+3. The extension will track the number of reels scrolled and display it in the popup UI.

 ### Project Documentation
 For Software: